KianCandelario/bank-system/Sequence Diagram/README.md

 ### NOTE:
 I created this sequence diagram for the sole purpose of conceptualizing how the components interact with each other, essentially to make programming much easier.
-I did it on a whim, and this is actually my first time creating one; for that reason, I may have misused some symbols and arrows.
+I did it on a whim, and this is actually my first time creating one; for that reason, I may have done it incorrectly or I may have misused some symbols and arrows.